Absolutely convex sets of large Szlenk index: The Szlenk index, trees and operators on Banach spaces over trees

 Thus, if $t_0\in\tee$ is such that $\rho_\tee(t_0)$ does not exist, there exists $t_1\in \tee[t_0+]$ such that $\rho_\tee(t_1)$ does not exist; similarly, there exists $t_2\in \tee[t_1+]$ such that $\rho_\tee(t_2)$ does not exist, and in this way we inductively define an infinite chain $(t_n)_{n<\omega}$ in $\tee$, hence $\tee$ is not well-founded.
 Conversely, if $\tee$ contains an infinite branch, $\bee$ say, then, with $s_n$ denoting the element of $\bee$ of height $n$ in $\tee$, we have by induction that $\{s_n\mid n<\omega\}\subseteq\tee^{(\xi)}$ for all ordinals $\xi$, hence $\rho_\tee(s_n)$ is undefined for all $n$.
 We deduce that $\rho_\tee(t)$ exists for all $t\in\tee$ if and only if $\tee$ is well-founded, if and only if $\tee^{(\xi)}=\emptyset$ for some ordinal $\xi$.
-If $\tee$ is well-founded, the {\it rank of} $\tee$ is the ordinal Notice that if $\tee$ is rooted, with root $t_0$, say, then $\tee^{(\rho_\tee(t))}=\{ t_0\}$, hence $\rho(\tee)= \rho_\tee(t_0)+1$ is a successor ordinal.
+If $\tee$ is well-founded, the \textit{rank of} $\tee$ is the ordinal Notice that if $\tee$ is rooted, with root $t_0$, say, then $\tee^{(\rho_\tee(t_0))}=\{ t_0\}$, hence $\rho(\tee)= \rho_\tee(t_0)+1$ is a successor ordinal.

-We now give the definition of a {\it blossomed} tree, due to Gasparis \cite{Gasparis2005}.
+We now give the definition of a \textit{blossomed} tree, due to \textcite{Gasparis2005}.

-\begin{definition} We say that a countable tree $(\tee,\preceq)$ is {\it blossomed} if it is rooted, well-founded, and for each $t\in\tee\setminus\MAX(\tee)$ there exists a bijection $\psi:\omega \longrightarrow \tee[t+]$ such that $m\leq n<\omega $ implies $\rho_\tee(\psi(m))\leq \rho_\tee(\psi(n))$. \end{definition}
+\begin{definition} We say that a countable tree $(\tee,\preceq)$ is \textit{blossomed} if it is rooted, well-founded, and for each $t\in\tee\setminus\MAX(\tee)$ there exists a bijection $\psi:\omega \longrightarrow \tee[t+]$ such that $m\leq n<\omega $ implies $\rho_\tee(\psi(m))\leq \rho_\tee(\psi(n))$. \end{definition}

-Blossomed trees are used in \cite{Gasparis2005} to study fixing properties of operators of large Szlenk index acting on $C(K)$ spaces.
+Blossomed trees were used by Gasparis\autocite{Gasparis2005} to study fixing properties of operators of large Szlenk index acting on $C(K)$ spaces.
 The important property of a blossomed tree $\tee$ in studying the Szlenk index is that for every $t\in\tee\setminus\MAX(\tee)$ and cofinite subset $\queue\subseteq \tee[t+]$ we have